HectorRDB/dbgwas/README.md

 If your problem persists, please do not hesitate on submitting an issue to the [issues page](https://gitlab.com/leoisl/dbgwas/issues), as this can help the developers and other users.

+**DBGWAS ONLY WORKS ON LINUX FOR THE MOMENT.**

+**DBGWAS' OUTPUT IS ONLY TESTED WITH GOOGLE CHROME, FIREFOX AND OPERA BROWSERS.**

+If you have any doubts or find any bug, please fill in an issue at https://gitlab.com/leoisl/dbgwas/issues .

 # About DBGWAS
 DBGWAS is a tool for quick and efficient bacterial GWAS.
 It uses a compacted De Bruijn Graph (cDBG) structure to represent the variability within all bacterial genome assemblies given as input.
 Then cDBG nodes are tested for association with a phenotype of interest and the resulting associated nodes are then re-mapped on the cDBG.
 The output of DBGWAS consists of regions of the cDBG around statistically significant nodes with several informations related to the phenotypes, offering a representation helping in the interpretation.
 The output can be viewed with any modern web browser, and thus easily shared.

+{::comment}
+TODO: add when published
+A complete description of DBGWAS and its application can be found in its publication: <publication_link>
+{:/comment}

 ## DBGWAS pipeline
 DBGWAS takes as input draft assemblies and phenotype data for a panel of